A mother holding her baby - You are the best, Mom!

 Have a look at the example below:

-Also, the titles of large works such as books and movies are italicized, while for smaller works, like articles, we use quotation marks as shown below.
+Also, the titles of large works, such as books and movies, are italicized.
+The titles of smaller works like articles, use quotation marks, as shown below.

 *Neither the school nor the classes Harry Potter studied are real.
 However, because that is what they are called, their names are capitalized.

-Another well-known and much-loved fictional place is the Shire, an idyllic and beautiful part of Middle Earth, with mossy rooftop houses, homes of hobbits, most looking like Bilbo Baggins’ own Bag End.
+Another well-known and much-loved fictional place is the Shire, an idyllic and beautiful part of Middle Earth, with mossy rooftop houses, home of hobbits, most looking like Bilbo Baggins’ own Bag End.

 A picture of Bag End by Tom Hall - Capital letters in English for fictional wolds and characters.